MrJacquers/FR165WatchFace/README.md

-# FR255WatchFace
+# Jacquers WatchFace
-Garmin FR255 WatchFace
+Garmin WatchFace for personal use.